 Sl.
-Conditions/ Fulfilling No. Attributes Requirements 1 Pre-requisites / Eligibility conditions and Assessment Procedure As per NSS Norms 2 Passing Criteria Attendance (75% in 240 hours in the 2-year period) Attended one annual special camp 3 Condition for repeating the course in case of failure.
-In case of failure to complete the 120 hours in a year, day camps of 8-hour duration may be organized on weekends and holidays.
-The regular activities may be planned for 16 hours on consecutive days
+Conditions/ Fulfilling No. Attributes Requirements 1 Pre-requisites / Eligibility conditions and Assessment Procedure As per NSS Norms 2 Passing Criteria Attendance (75% in 240 hours in the 2-year period) Attended one annual special camp

+In case of failure to

+complete the 120 hours in

+a year, day camps of

+Condition for 8-hour duration may be

+3 repeating the course organized on weekends and

+in case of failure. holidays.
+The regular

+activities may be planned

+for 16 hours on

+consecutive days